MaulikChopra/Product-search-clinikally-maulikchopra-project1/README.md

-# OmniSearch
+# Product Search

-OmniSearch is a simple yet powerful autocomplete component built with Next.js and React that allows users to search for products using an external API.
+Product Search is a simple yet powerful autocomplete component built with Next.js and React that allows users to search for products using an external API.
 It features debounced API calls, pagination, loading and error states, and a clean, responsive UI inspired by modern search interfaces.

 ## Features